UGC + AI: Turn Customer Photos into Brand Assets, Ethically

 Hypothetical bonus: add a simple incentive you can honor at scale, like “We’ll tag you and enter you in our monthly dinner-for-two draw.”
 Make it optional; the key is clear, easy-to-understand reuse.

-On-premise, you can back this up with a small table tent or poster: “Love your meal?
-Tag @[handle] for a chance to be featured (with your permission).”
+On-premise, you can back this up with a small table tent or poster.
+Try this text: “Love your meal?
+Tag @[handle] for a chance to be featured.
+We will always ask for your permission first.”

 Log rights before you touch AI

-Once someone replies “YES,” log four things before you download the photo:
+Has someone replied “YES”?
+Good.
+Now log four things before you download the photo:

 - Guest handle and (if possible) email.